seviu/swiftdaddy/Content/articles/What is new from WWDC 2020.md

 ---
 date: 2020-08-03 09:41
-description: WWDC 2020 brought us SwiftUI improvements, Swift 5.3, new Collection View APIs and much more...
+description: WWDC 2020 brought us SwiftUI improvements, Swift 5.3, new Collection View APIs, and much more...
 tags: wwdc, swift, swiftui
 ---

 WWDC brought us a lot of new things.
-This summarises some of the things they announced.
+I am still struggling to have time to watch all the sessions which were made available.
+This article tries to summarize some of the things they announced.

 ## Swift 5.3